Priyamladha/Entry-management/README.md

 * Open the Localhost link on your web browser

 ## Application
-The application is Deployed on Heroku Link for the same is - [Entry Management Application](https://stormy-badlands-64543.herokuapp.com/)
+The application is Deployed on Heroku, Link for the same is [Entry Management Application](https://stormy-badlands-64543.herokuapp.com/)

 This is how the Application looks